Living room in Brisa Alacant apartment in Gran Alacant

 Frequently Asked Questions

-How do you check if a holiday apartment in Spain has a tourist licence?
+How do you check if an apartment in Spain has a tourist registration?

 Which platform is the safest for booking an apartment in Spain?